zhaojh329/rtty/COMMAND.md

-# How to operate
+# Instructions

-You first need to send a command to the server through POST, the message format is as follows.
+API Path

+    /cmd/:devid?wait=10

+The wait parameter is optional and defaults to 30s, or 0 if you do not care about the execution of the command

+Request message format

+    {
+        "username": "test",
+        "password": "test",
-    {"devid": "test", "username": "test", "password": "test", "cmd": "echo", "params": ["hello rtty"]}
+        "cmd": "echo",
+        "params": ["hello rtty"]
+    }

-The devid, username, cmd in the message must be provided.
-Password, params are optional.
-Params is a JSON array.
+The username, cmd in the message must be provided.
+The password, params are optional.
+The params is a JSON array.

-Then the server returns a unique token.

-    {"token":"7fb8dcfe3fee2129427276b692987338"}

-Then use the token as a URL parameter to query the command execution result from the server.
-If the command is executed, the server will return the command execution result in json format.
+If the command is executed finish, the server will return the command execution result in json format.

-    {"code":0,"stdout":"aGVsbG8gcnR0eQo=","stderr":""}
+    {
+        "code": 0,
+        "stdout": "aGVsbG8gcnR0eQo=",
+        "stderr": ""
+    }

 The stdout and stderr in the response are base64 encoded.

 If any of the steps fail, the server will return an error message in json format.

+    {
-    {"err": 1002, "msg":"device offline"}
+        "err": 1002,
+        "msg": "device offline"
+    }

 All error codes are as follows

     1001    invalid format
     1002    device offline
-    1003    server is busy
-    1004    timeout
+    1003    timeout
-    1005    pending
-    1006    invalid token
     1       operation not permitted
     2       not found
     3       no mem